-Have you considered a fire pit for your balcony or backyard but were confused about the different options available or not sure where to start?
-No worries.
-We’ve put together a list of considerations to help you find the right fire pit for you.
+Have you ever considered adding a fire pit to your balcony or backyard but felt overwhelmed by the different options available or unsure where to start?
+No worries—we’ve put together a comprehensive guide to help you find the perfect fire pit for your home.

 LOCATION

 Location always plays a significant role in the selection of a fire pit.
 Many residential situations will call for natural gas as its running costs are quite a bit less than propane or bio fuel.
-However, the actual installation of hard piping gas lines can be a bit more complicated.
-Running a line under a deck is not usually an issue but running it up and through stone pavers or a solid concrete deck can pose a challenge.
-Running a fire feature to the back of a long garden can add up if you have to run a gas line 50 or 60 metres.
+However, installing hard-piped gas lines can be complex.
+Running a line under a deck is generally straightforward, but navigating stone pavers or a solid concrete deck can be challenging.
+Additionally, extending a gas line to the back of a long garden can be costly if you need to run it 50 or 60 meters.

 PROPANE